mja2637/Sonata/readme.txt

-The latest version/build of the mod can always be grabbed from github at this URL: https://github.com/mja2637/Sonata/archive/master.zip
+The latest version/build of the mod can always be grabbed from github at this URL: https://github.com/mja2637/Sonata/archive/master.zip 7a
+		  - Restored boss dev work
+		  - Fixed several references to "United Earth" instead of "United Empire"
+		  -
 7
 		  - Added Sonata drones
 		  - Added EFP projectile